The gravitational field of a laser beam beyond the short wavelength approximation: Introduction

 \section{Introduction}

-The gravitational field of a light beam was first studied by Tolman, Ehrenfest and Podolski in 1931 \cite{tolman_1931}, who described the light beam as a one-dimensional "pencil of light".
-Later, a description for the gravitational field of a cylindrical beam of light of a finite radius was presented by Bonnor \cite{bonnor_1969}.
+The gravitational field of a light beam has first been studied by Tolman, Ehrenfest and Podolski in 1931 \cite{tolman_1931}, who described the light beam as a one-dimensional "pencil of light".
+Later, a description for the gravitational field of a cylindrical beam of light of a finite radius has been presented by Bonnor \cite{bonnor_1969}.
 In this description, light has been modeled as a continuous fluid moving at the speed of light.
 A central feature of these two models is the lack of diffraction; the beams do not diverge.
 This corresponds to the short wavelength limit where all wavelike properties of light are neglected.
 Further studies of the gravitational field of light that share this feature include the investigation of two co-directed parallel cylindrical light beams of finite radius \cite{nackoney_1973,banerjee_1975}, spinning non-divergent light beams \cite{Vsevolodovich:1989the}, non-divergent light beams in the framework of gravito-electrodynamics \cite{Faraoni:1999grav}, and the gravitational field of a point like particle moving with the speed of light \cite{aichelburg_1971,Voronov1973}.

 In contrast, the wavelike properties of light have been taken into account in \cite{vanholten_2011}, where the gravitational field of a plane electromagnetic wave has been investigated.
 An approach to take finite wavelengths into account for the case of a laser pulse has been given in \cite{raetzel_2016,Raetzel:2017grav}, where, however, diffraction has been neglected.
 In this article we describe the laser beam as a solution to Maxwell's equations.
 This is done perturbatively by an expansion in the beam divergence, which is considered to be small.
 The zeroth order of the expansion corresponds to the paraxial approximation and coincides with the result of \cite{bonnor_1969}.
-In the first order in the beam divergence, frame-dragging due to the internal angular momentum of circularly polarized beams occurs.
-In the forth order in the divergence angle, a parallel co-propagating test beam of light is found to be deflected by the gravitational field of the laser beam.
+In the first order in the beam divergence, frame-dragging due to the spin angular momentum of circularly polarized beams occurs.
+In the fourth order in the divergence angle, a parallel co-propagating test beam of light overlapping with the source laser beam is found to be deflected by the gravitational field of the laser beam.